-If you’re like me then you probably find 100% memory foam mattresses to be very comfortable – but they can be either rather too firm, or too soft.
+If you’re like me then you probably find 100% memory foam mattresses to be really comfy – but they can be either too firm, or too soft.
 It’s hard to get the right balance of firmness.

-And quite often with a 100% “memory foam” mattress, you’ll sink right into the PU foam and then you’ll run the risk of back pains, particularly if you’re prone to orthopaedic problems.
-They can also be problematic for front-sleepers.
+And quite often with a regular memory foam mattress, you’ll sink right into the foam and then you’ll run the risk of back pains, particularly if you’re prone to orthopaedic problems anyway.

 To the right is an image of a typical hybrid mattress for sale in the UK.